capstone-engine/llvm-capstone/README.md

 The TableGen emitter backends are located in `llvm/utils/TableGen/`.

-The target definition files (`.td`), which define the instructions, operands, features etc., can be found in `llvm/lib/Target/<ARCH>/`.
+The target definition files (`.td`) define the instructions, operands, features and other things.
+This is the source of all our information.
+If something is wrongly defined there, it will be wrong in the generated files.
+You can find the `td` files in `llvm/lib/Target/<ARCH>/`.

 ### Code generation overview